 I asked about people at the show if they’d seen Inherent Vice and 5 out of 10 said they hadn’t.
-At first, I was drunkenly appalled, and even yelled back, “ARE YOU SERIOUS,” and, “YOU’LL LIKE THIS STUFF SO MUCH MORE ONCE YOU’VE SEEN IT,” (even Ace Hotel implored attendees to watch the film as a fun assignment).
-All this until I was reminded that the wide release isn’t until this Friday, the 9th, and felt dumb.
+At first, I was drunkenly appalled (even Ace Hotel implored attendees to watch the film as a fun assignment) until I was reminded that the wide release isn’t until this Friday, the 9th, and felt dumb.
 So if you haven’t seen it, you have to go see it.
-And while you’re at it, if you love films about LA, watch the mandatory Thom Andersen’s Los Angeles Plays Itself - which is currently on Netflix, Polanski’s Chinatown hopefully for the fifth time, and Robert Altman’s The Long Goodbye, based on Raymond Chandler’s hard-boiled detective novel of the same name.
-If Elliott Gould’s Philip Marlowe is the ideal LA alcoholic detective in The Long Goodbye, then Joaquin Phoenix’s Doc is the ideal LA stoner detective.
+And while you’re at it, if you love films about LA, watch the mandatory Thom Andersen’s Los Angeles Plays Itself – which is currently on Netflix, Polanski’s Chinatown hopefully for the fifth time, and Robert Altman’s The Long Goodbye, based on Raymond Chandler’s hard-boiled detective novel of the same name.
+If Elliott Gould’s Philip Marlowe is the ideal LA alcoholic detective in The Long Goodbye, then Joaquin Phoenix’s Doc plays the LA stoner detective to a T.

 Apparently anyone who booked a room during the show was to receive a limited edition vinyl copy of highlights from the Inherent Vice Soundtrack by Jonny Greenwood (NONESUCH Records).
 The LA show runs until this Sunday, 1/11 and is free to the public, so do catch it if you’re in LA.